-- 39. Given current high water storage volumes and the distribution of water across the major water storages, Principle 4 - the risk of desalinated water causing avoidable foregone harvest and reservoir spills was a consideration in the technical analysis.
-In most years, some spillway flows occur from the smaller reservoirs in the system regardless of any desalinated water orders. - 40.
-The 2022/23 order advice gave detailed consideration to order volumes that balanced maintaining drought reserves in Thomson Reservoir while managing the possible risk of the reservoir attaining full capacity in 2022/23 should high streamflow conditions continue.
-While orders less than 75 GL generally met the intent of Principle 4 in 2022/23, analysis highlighted there is an increased risk of spillway flows from Thomson Reservoir with desalinated water orders of 50 GL and above in 2022/23.
+- 40. Given current high water storage volumes and the distribution of water across the major water storages, Principle 4, the risk of desalinated water causing avoidable foregone harvest and reservoir spills, was a key consideration in the technical analysis.
+In most years, some spillway flows occur from the smaller reservoirs in the system regardless of any desalinated water orders. - 41.
+The 2023/24 order advice gave detailed consideration to order volumes that balanced maintaining drought reserves in Thomson Reservoir while managing the possible risk of the reservoir reaching full capacity and spilling again in 2023/24.
+Analysis highlighted that there is potential of spillway flows from Thomson Reservoir in 2023/24; placing any desalinated water order in 2023/24 increases this possibility.